A note on the involutive invariants of certain pretzel knots: Background on Heegaard Floer homology and involutive Heegaard Floer homology

 \end{example}

-\begin{example} The knot Floer complex associated to the figure-eight knot is shown in Figure \ref{fig:figureEight}.
-As an $\F[U,U^{-1}]$-module, it has five generators $a=[a;0,0]$ in homological grading $0$, $b=[b; -1,0]$ in homological grading $-1$, $c=[c;0,-1]$ in homological grading $-1$, $e=[e;0,0]$ in homological grading $0$, and $x=[x;0,0]$ with nonzero differentials given by
+\begin{example} A representative for the filtered chain homotopy equivalence class of the knot Floer complex associated to the figure-eight knot is shown in Figure \ref{fig:figureEight}.
+As an $\F[U,U^{-1}]$-module, it has five generators $a=[a;0,0]$ in homological grading $0$, $b=[b; -1,0]$ in homological grading $-1$, $c=[c;0,-1]$ in homological grading $-1$, $e=[e;0,0]$ in homological grading $0$, and $x=[x;0,0]$ in homological grading $0$ with nonzero differentials given by